 20+ years real estate experience

-New year thinking of a new home?
 It is good to know the basics of home loans.
 Getting qualified for a home loan before looking is a good idea.
 What you can afford depends on your income, credit rating, current monthly expenses, down payment and the interest rate.
 There are different kinds of loans available when you purchase a home and each has different requirements.
 The type of loan you get will be determined by your down payment amount and your credit score.
 A good loan officer will help you determine which loan is best for you.

 It is a good idea before you start looking for the right mortgage loan company and applying for the loan to request a copy of your credit report from one of the three major credit bureaus.
 Review the report for errors.
 If you find any there is a dispute resolution process.
 Some lenders will help you with this for free.
 Do not pay anyone an upfront fee to fix problems this usually does not work.